spacelab-ufsc/ro-solar-panels/README.md

 </p>

 ## Repository Organization
-`hardware`: Main files of the hardware of the GNSS Active Antenna project.
+`hardware`: Main files of the hardware of the project.

 `docs`: Technical documentation (including user guide and datasheet)